Azure/aca-dotnet-workshop/docs/aca/12-optimize-containers/index.md

 The VS Code Docker extension produces a Dockerfile that's helpful for development but not as ideal for creation of production containers.
 We can significantly simplify and streamline the files (note that `publish` builds for `Release` by default, so we don't need to declare the configuration).
 These changes do not immediately impact image size yet.

+Create three new files, `Dockerfile.concise` in each of their respective directories:

 === "Concise Backend.API Dockerfile"
     ```Dockerfile
     --8<-- "docs/aca/12-optimize-containers/Backend.Api.Dockerfile.concise"